 That is one mighty greyed out Format Text tab…

 Outlook.com via EAS vs. Outlook Hotmail Connector

 While it might be perceived as a new limitation in Outlook 2013, it actually isn’t.

 With the Outlook Hotmail Connector, you could indeed add Rich Text Formatting to the Notes section of Appointment, Meeting and Contact items (synching Task items isn’t supported with the Outlook Hotmail Connector).
 Adding and opening an attachment was a breeze as well as they showed in the Notes section.

 However, for Outlook Hotmail Connector accounts, the formatting and attachments in the Notes section also never synchs back to the Outlook.com servers, let alone between devices.
 This information only exists locally!

 Therefor, in Outlook 2013, they completely disabled the Format Text tab and most of the Insert tab to make it more clear that formatting isn’t supported and to prevent potential data loss.

-Note: Sadly, disabling the reaming items on the Insert tab just for EAS accounts proved to be more troublesome which is why Attach File, Outlook Item and Business Card is still enabled.
+Note: Sadly, disabling the remaining items on the Insert tab just for EAS accounts proved to be more troublesome which is why the Attach File, Outlook Item and Business Card buttons are still enabled.

 Rich Text Formatting workarounds